MMRIZE/MMM-CalendarExt3/README.md

   return true
 }
 ```
-This example shows how you can filter out some event which is 'fullday' event.
+This example shows how you can filter out 'fullday' events.

 ### Sorting
 You can sort each event by its condition.
-However, this module arrange events masonly with density.
+However, this module arranges events masonry with density.
 So displaying would not fit with your sorting intention.
-Anyway, try it if you need.
+Anyway, try if you need it.
 ```js
 eventSorter: (a, b) => {
   return a.calendarSeq - b.calendarSeq
 }
 ```
-This example tries to sort event by calendar order in `calendarSet`.
+This example tries to sort events by calendar order in `calendarSet`.

 ### Transforming
 You can manipulate or change the properties of the event.